Reynvdc/sling-resource-merger-content/README.md

 After using this template to create a new tool repository, replace all occurences of the following strings with the new tool name

-- Tool Name ( 9 occurences )
+- Sling Resource Merger in content ( 9 occurences )
 - tool-name ( 14 occurences)
 - toolname ( 8 occurences )

-# Jetpack - Tool Name
+# Jetpack - Sling Resource Merger in content
 (powered by iDA Mediafoundry)

 ## Description